haiwen/seafile-admin-docs/manual/docker/seafile_docker_autostart.md

 # Seafile Docker autostart

-Choose one of the following methods.
+You can use one of the following methods to start Seafile container on system bootup.

 ## Method 1